deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "…Alright, two Americans and one Canadian."

-"*Three humans?
+*"Three humans?
 Jackpot!
 You all okay in there?"*

-*"*Three cases of recent vacuum exposure."
+**"Three cases of recent vacuum exposure."
 Julian put it straight out there.
 "We *really* need a doctor, fella."

 *"Copy that.
 Sit tight folks, we'll have you out of there in a minute."*